 A pregnant rabbit will exhibit nesting behavior about a week before giving birth.
 The most obvious sign that a rabbit is beginning to nest is if she's piling up bedding or digging into a corner of the enclosure.
 Usually, a rabbit will take hay or items it can carry in its mouth, or push blankets or loose bedding together to make a comfortable space to give birth.
 A nesting rabbit may also pull its fur out to line the nest, which can be alarming to owners who don't know to expect this.
 If your rabbit is nesting, it will most likely give birth within a week and if your rabbit begins to pull its fur out, anticipate that the babies will be born within the next day or two.
 Most rabbits give birth at night, so be prepared to wake up to a litter of rabbits.

 Housing a Pregnant Rabbit

 The nest box should be placed within the rabbit's enclosure.
 A large cage or exercise pen is a good option for housing a pregnant rabbit.
 These will ensure that the pregnant rabbit uses the nesting box you have provided and it will make it easier for you to monitor the babies that are born if they are all in this one area.

 Feeding a Pregnant Rabbit

 Care of Baby Rabbits

 Most baby rabbits will require no assistance from a human.
-Baby rabbits will nurse from their mothers once a day, usually between midnight and 5:00 a.m., for three to four weeks until they are weaned.
+Baby rabbits will nurse from their mothers once or twice a day, for four to five weeks until they are weaned.
 You can handle newborn baby bunnies if you are concerned about whether or not they are being cared for.
 Baby bunnies should gain about 1/4 ounce per day if they are being fed appropriately and a round belly is evidence of a meal if you check on them early in the morning.